SanyaNanda/MeraAnsh/README.md

 <img src="./assets/sdg5.png" width=300;>
 </p>

-**MeraAnsh is a platform that bridges the gap between doctors and users who want to commence or are a part of the beautiful excursion of parenthood.**
+**MeraAnsh is a platform that aims to bridge the gap between doctors and users who want to commence or become  a part of the beautiful excursion of parenthood.
+We aim to build a one stop destination for all queries one can possibly encounter during this rollercoaster phase of life.
+From pre to post, MeraAnsh is dedicated to remain a constant.
+A virtual journal you would want to track and cherish years later!**
+MeraAnsh is a combination of two hindi words i.e Mera which means "mine"/"my" and Ansh that means "a part of" which ultimately conveys a message that a child is the soul/a part of mother.

 ## Features
+-

 ## Tech